 Here are a few ways that employee assistance programs help reduce absenteeism and turnover rates in the workplace:

 EAP providers help gauge the major issues affecting employee health and well-being, which is the first step towards addressing their needs.
 When providers understand the areas in which a company struggles to meet the needs of their employees, they can begin creating a plan to effectively solve this problem, giving employers a chance to reevaluate certain policies.

 By working with an EAP, employers can work in tandem with service providers to address issues they mightn’t have known were actually problematic for employees.
 The eyes of a third party can significantly help improve policies and fix concerns brought to their attention by employees.

 When employees know that they have benefit programs available to help them deal with life and work difficulties, they tend to be more engaged in their work.
-They feel like they have an entire support system at their disposal, which creates a culture of care and support, reduces work-related stress, helps improve productivity levels, and decreases turnover rates.
+EAPs allow them to feel like they have an entire support system at their disposal (which is true), creating a culture of care and support.

 Not to mention the benefits of an EAP include reduced work-related stress, improved productivity levels and decreased turnover rates.
 So not only do the employees benefit, the entire organization feels supported.